 However, sometimes the frogs luck out.
 When it rained frogs in a small town in Serbia in 2005, people walked outside after the storm to see their streets blanketed in frogs trying to hop their way back to water.

-For more information on frog rain and related topics, look over the links on the next page.
+For more information on frog rain and related topics, look over the links below.